argumentcomputer/lurk-beta/spec/soundness-notes.md

 that this is true.
 In the case of the deterministic subset of Lurk (which is all that is implemented in the current/initial release), it *cannot* be the case that `x` evalutes to both `y` and `z` -- so any instance of such a proof would constitute *ipso facto* proof that Lurk proofs are unsound.
 This would be a show-stopping bug that needs to be addressed.
-We frame the discussion in this way to make clear that a Lurk auditors must be satisfied that no two such 'contradictory proofs' must be obtainable if Lurk is to be declared sound (as we claim).
+We frame the discussion in this way to make clear that Lurk auditors must be satisfied that no two such 'contradictory proofs' are obtainable if Lurk is to be declared sound (as we claim).

 ### Explicit Commitments